ahmedkaludi/easy-table-of-contents/README.txt

 = 2.0.65 10/04/2024 =
 * TWEAK: Warning: Undefined array key "s_blockqoute_checkbox" #728
 * TWEAK: Write plugin name in subject of feedback form #731
-* New: Need to exclude heading from query loop feature #730
+* New: Added to exclude heading from query loop feature #730

 = 2.0.64 28/03/2024 =
 * TWEAK: When clicked on copy shortcode, Page is shaking #695